Slow Instagram DM Responses Kill Sales: How to Fix

 Is Instagram DM automation safe?

-When using tools that connect through Meta’s official Instagram Graph API, yes—it’s 100% safe.
-These tools follow Instagram’s rate limits (200 DMs/hour) and use official authentication.
+When using tools that connect through Meta’s official Instagram Graph API, yes, it’s safe when used correctly.
+These tools pace sends at the ~200 DMs/hour pacing convention most tools enforce and use official authentication.
 The risk comes from browser-based bots that scrape data, which can trigger account bans.
 Always verify your tool uses the official API.

 How many DMs can I automate per day?

-Using the official Instagram Graph API, you can send up to 200 automated DMs per hour or approximately 1,000 per day while staying within Meta’s guidelines.
-Most creators never hit these limits—the average is 50-200 DMs daily depending on audience size and engagement.
+Using the official Instagram Graph API, most tools pace sends at around 200 DMs/hour or approximately 1,000 per day to stay well under Meta’s per-second rate limits.
+Most creators never hit these limits, the average is 50-200 DMs daily depending on audience size and engagement.

 What percentage of DMs should I automate?